Occupational Safety and Health Management System

 In Taiwan, to fully understand the process by which near misses, abnormalities, injuries, and major accidents occur and to prevent their reoccurrence, the company performs accident investigation and analysis in accordance with an Accident Investigation Management Procedure and has formulated measures to prevent the re-occurrence of incidents.
 Inspection is conducted across all sites.
 At the same time, the 5 Why technique, FMEA (Failure Mode and Effect Analysis) and domino analysis methods are used to conduct a more in-depth review and discussion of the real causes of accidents and improve processes and safety standards and standardize specifications, as well as strengthen fool-proofing mechanisms.

 To enhance accident investigation efficiency, explore root causes, and prevent recurrence, an accident investigation approval system has been implemented.
 The system for Taiwan sites was established in 2022, and the e-flow system on incident (including injuries, abnormalities, and false alarms) investigation became operational in 2023.
-The system is expected to be expanded to WNC’s sites in China and Vietnam in 2024.
+The system was expanded to WNC’s sites in China and Vietnam in 2024.

 Accident occurrence